 Giving Compass’ Take:

-• Public health researcher and epidemiologist Monica H. Swahn explores possible reasons for the dramatic rise in suicides in the United States, including drugs and cultural problems.
+• Monica H. Swahn explores possible reasons for the dramatic rise in suicides in the United States, including drugs and cultural problems.

 • How can suicide be addressed as a public health problem?
-What other factors must be addressed along with suicide to make an impact?
+What research is needed to clarify the factors driving the suicide rate up?

 • Learn how you can help support mental health research.